BPM detector plugins can automatically read the tempo and key, making it easy to match loops, samples, or live recordings without any guesswork.

 - One-Click Auto-Tune Integration

-Now, the “Send to Auto-Tune” button automatically updates all compatible Auto-Tune instances in your session with the detected key and scale.
-I’d say this is the feature that makes AutoKey 2 essential if you’re already using Auto-Tune Pro, Artist, or Access.
-For instance, you load the plugin on your master bus or vocal track, let it analyze, click the button, and every Auto-Tune instance across your entire project gets configured correctly.
-In my opinion, this saves massive amounts of time on sessions with multiple vocal tracks, harmonies, or backing vocals where manual configuration would take forever.
+The âSend to Auto-Tuneâ button updates all compatible Auto-Tune instances in your session with the detected key and scale.
+This feature makes AutoKey 2 essential if you use Auto-Tune Pro, Artist, or Access.
+You just load the plugin on your master bus or vocal track, let it analyze, click the button, and every Auto-Tune instance in your project is set up correctly.
+This saves a lot of time on sessions with many vocal tracks, harmonies, or backing vocals where manual setup would take much longer.

 - TONART V3 Detection Engine